Buyer's Guides for the Marketing of Photonics and Laser Technology Products

 In the long run, a buyer's guide can be successful only if it works well for the users, who need to find suitable suppliers for certain products.
 Therefore, advertisers also need to consider that.
 In the following, I give you some criteria to assess that usefulness:

 - First of all, the resource should contain all relevant suppliers.
-This criterion is fulfilled for all of the major BGs (only not for some smaller competitors).
+This criterion is fulfilled for all the major BGs (only not for some smaller competitors).
 On the other hand, if you search for a certain product, you do not want to obtain a lot of search results related to companies which do not actually sell such products.
 For example, if you search for femtosecond lasers, and the first search result is a company only making mirrors for such lasers, you are not well served.
 Obviously, it is annoying if you are sent to various supplier websites only to find out that they do not offer such things!
 Therefore, the best resources in that respect are not those delivering the largest number of results, but those who deliver only what is relevant!
 For example, the product listings should be checked by a competent person; note that some suppliers try to register anything which is only remotely related to their offerings!

-- Ideally, the search results do not only contain companies and their contact data, but also product descriptions which help you to determine whether or not it is worthwhile to check their website.
+- Ideally, the search results do not only contain companies and their contact data, but also product descriptions which help you to determine whether it is worthwhile to check their website.
 Obviously, if you get 30 or more companies listed, it will be very tedious to visit all their websites to find out what is suitable for you.
 The problem is just that generally there are not many product descriptions due to the work involved, also for the supplier.

 - Users have to accept that non-paying suppliers will not appear as prominently as the others.
 However, they are not well served when the non-paying ones are put down too much; after all, they may then miss some useful results.
-Also, users don't want to be confronted with lots of ads before getting what they actually searched for.
+Also, users don't want to be confronted with numerous ads before getting what they actually searched for.

 - The convenience of handling is another important aspect.
 If you need many clicks to find your results, and each time you will wait until the sluggish web server cranks out the next page, you will probably not stay for long.
-A clear page layout, e.g. not cluttered with excessive numbers of, advertising banners is also highly desired.
+A clear page layout, e.g. not cluttered with excessive numbers of advertising banners is also highly desired.

 - There can be additional helpful features, e.g. checklists and technical and scientific information supporting the reasoning before making purchase decisions.